 St. Martin is not all about eating or laying on the beach.
 There are lots of fun activities for those who want to sail, parasail, explore, etc. Check out all there is to do here: http://www.caribbeanvacationactivities.com/SXM/st_martin.html.

 I hope you have a great time on one of my favorite islands! over 6 years ago

 Definitely airport beach on the French side of the island.
 Leave time for traffic to and from.
 Another great option is renting ATVs and taking the coastal highway--Nasa Rentals were affordable, and a really fun way to see the French and Dutch sides of St Maarten. over 5 years ago

 My favorite spot on the island is Calmos Cafe in Grand Case on the French side.
 Live music, beach-front casual dining, great food.
 Also check out Loterie Farm's Hidden Coast Cafe on Pic Paradise, also on the French side.
-Its a trendy open-air lounge on the highest point of St. Martin, with spectacular views of Marigot and a great place to grab tapas and a cocktail. almost 5 years ago
+Its a trendy open-air lounge on the highest point of St. Martin, with spectacular views of Marigot and a great place to grab tapas and a cocktail. about 5 years ago